devlemire/categorizer/README.md

 There is a lot going on here, let's break it down.
 We start by creating a new array for `charts`.
 Next we want to keep the charts in the same order so we need to put all the charts before the active chart at the beginning of the `charts` array.
 Using the `ES2015` spread operator we can combine it with `slice` to get all the charts up until our active chart.
 Then we can insert our active chart as a <b>new</b> object that has `datasets` modified to be an array of all the previous `datasets` with our new `dataset` from `action` at the end of the array.
 Then using the spread operator again we can get all the charts after our active chart and add it to the end of `charts` array.

 In addition to this we can also deconstruct state so we don't have to use `state.` every where.
-Our finaly solution would look like:
+Our final solution would look like:

 ```js
 case ADD_DATASET: {